jane/react-whirligig/README.md

 A boolean flag that turns on/off the snap-to-slide feature.
 If set, the Whirligig will animate the final bit of scrolling to stop at a slide.

+### `snapPositionOffset: number = 0`

+A number that assigns offset to slides on next() and prev() or snap.
+As an example, this allows a full-width Slider to select a starting/ending slide position inside of the container, rather than to the edge.

 ### `startAt: number = 0`

 The Slide index that will be the "active" slide when the Whirligig mounts.
 The value